2024 NBA Finals: Game 2

-Veteran guard and first-year Celtic Jrue Holiday led the team in points, with 26, and rebounds, with 11.
+Veteran guard and first-year Celtic Jrue Holiday led the team with 26 points and 11 rebounds.

 Jrue Holiday led the Celtics with 26 points and 11 rebounds as Boston hung on for a 105–98 win to take a 2–0 lead in the series.
 Jaylen Brown and Derrick White scored 21 and 18 points, respectively, with three steals each, while Jayson Tatum had 18 points, nine rebounds and 12 assists.
 Luka Dončić, who was listed as questionable prior to the game, notched 32 points, 11 rebounds and 11 assists, becoming the first Maverick to record a triple-double in the Finals and one of four NBA players to record one with 30-plus points in a loss.
-Kyrie Irving had 16 points and six assists, but his poor shooting was underscored by his three-point drought, as he was still yet to make one in the series.
+Kyrie Irving had 16 points and six assists, but his poor shooting was underscored by the fact that he had yet to make a three-pointer in the series.

-The Mavericks were ahead throughout the entire first quarter and finished with a three point lead, but the Celtics pulled away with an equal lead by halftime.
-Dallas was hobbled by missing free throws, while the Celtics struggled equally through poor three-point shooting, missing their first eight behind-the-arc shots and going 10 of 39 across the entire game.
+The Mavericks were ahead throughout the entire first quarter and finished with a three-point lead, but the Celtics established a three-point lead of their own by halftime.
+Dallas struggled with missed free throws, while the Celtics struggled equally through poor three-point shooting, missing their first eight three-point attempts and going 10 of 39 across the entire game.
 The Celtics kept their lead secure during the third quarter, capping it off with a buzzer beater by Payton Pritchard from near half-court to extend the margin to nine by the fourth.

-During the fourth quarter, the Celtics initially pushed their lead further to 14 points, but the Mavericks in return went on a 9–0 run, capped off by Dončić recording a three-point play, to cut the lead down to five with 1:15 minutes left.
-Boston's troubles were further compounded by Porziņģis irritating his previous leg injury before he was taken out.
-Off a fast break produced by Derrick Jones Jr.'s block on Tatum, P. J. Washington had a chance to cut the lead down further before White blocked his attempted dunk, allowing Brown to produce a layup on the other end of the court.
-Dončić threw up a difficult three-pointer with 28 seconds left but failed to make it, sealing a Celtics victory.
+During the fourth quarter, the Celtics initially pushed their lead further to 14 points, but the Mavericks in return went on a 9–0 run, capped off by Dončić recording a three-point play, to cut the lead down to five with 1:15 remaining.
+Boston's troubles were further compounded as Porziņģis suffered a knee injury unrelated to his previous injury and was taken out.
+Off a fast break produced by Derrick Jones Jr.'s block on Tatum, P. J. Washington had a chance to cut the lead down further before White blocked his attempted dunk, allowing Brown to score a layup on the other end of the court.
+Dončić attempted a difficult three-pointer with 28 seconds left but failed to make it, sealing a Celtics victory.
 He attributed his team's loss to his missed free throws and turnovers, of which he had eight, five occurring in the second half.